sarahghp/p5bots/src/p5bots-server/README.md

 These are the files necessary for the server end of the p5bots setup.
 While the instructions below help you get the example file up and running, you'll need the [client-side library](https://github.com/sarahgp/p5bots) as well to make your own work with the p5 and p5bots APIs.

-_Note: This is still version 0.0.x, so there are a lot of todos left.
-Anything can happen._

 ## Setup

 ### Arduino